Louis Mauro, Associate Justice

 Following law school, Justice Mauro served in a clerkship with Justice Edward Panelli at the California Supreme Court, working as a staff attorney for the court.
 He then worked in private practice with the law firms Gibson, Dunn & Crutcher and Boutin Gibson before joining the California Department of Justice.
 He was eventually appointed Senior Assistant Attorney General, the statewide head of the Government Section at the Attorney General’s Office, where he was counsel to the State’s constitutional officers and the California courts.
 In 2006 he was appointed Chief Deputy Legal Affairs Secretary in the Governor’s Office, serving as a lawyer for the Governor and as a member of the Governor’s Senior Staff.

-Justice Mauro has been invited to speak on topics such as government, law, and court technology, and his public service also includes participation on judicial branch committees.
-He currently chairs the Appellate Advisory Committee and serves as vice-chair of the Information Technology Advisory Committee.
-Among other things, he previously served as Chair of the Work Group on Homelessness, as an Executive Committee member of the Commission on the Future of California’s Court System, and on the Executive Board of the California Judges Association.
-In addition, Justice Mauro engages in various community outreach efforts, working to enhance civics education and promote ethics and civility in the legal profession.
+Justice Mauro has been invited to speak on topics such as government, law, and court technology, and he has participated in many judicial branch committees.
+He currently chairs the Appellate Advisory Committee and serves as a member of the Appellate Court Security Committee.
+Among other things, he previously served as Chair of the Work Group on Homelessness, as Vice-Chair of the Information Technology Advisory Committee, as an Executive Committee member for the Commission on the Future of California’s Court System, and as an Executive Board member for the California Judges Association.